tuduyennguyen1703-creator/NGUYENDUYEN.INTERPRETER/README.md

             },
             {
                 id: 7,
                 question: "Question 7.
-The two basic criteria to evaluate an interpreter's performance.",
+The two basic criteria to evaluate an interpreter's performance are comprehension and delivery.
+Explain them.",
                 sections: [
                     {
                         title: "Two Basic Criteria",